-14.(1) With a view to implementing the equal right of all persons with disabilities to live in the community, with choices equal to others, the Minister shall periodically review and after such a review shall take effective and appropriate measures to facilitate full enjoyment by persons with disabilities of this right and their full inclusion and participation in the community.

-(2) For the purposes of subsection (1) the Minister may make such provision by regulations or, where appropriate, by implementing plans programmes or policies.

-(3) For the purposes of subsection (1) the Minister shall have regard to the following matters-
+- 15.(1) With a view to implementing the equal right of all persons with disabilities to live in the community, with choices equal to others, the Minister must undertake a review every 5 years, and after such a review must, as far as reasonably possible, take effective and appropriate measures to facilitate full enjoyment by persons with disabilities of this right and their full inclusion and participation in the community. - (2) For the purposes of subsection (1) the Minister may make such provision by Regulations or, where appropriate, by implementing plans, programmes or policies. - (3) For the purposes of subsection (1) consideration should be given, as far as reasonably possible, to the following matters-

-(a) that persons with disabilities have the opportunity to choose their place of residence and where and with whom they live on an equal basis with others and are not obliged to live in a particular living arrangement;

-- (b) that persons with disabilities have access to a range of inhome, residential and other community support services, including personal assistance necessary to support living and inclusion in the community, and to prevent isolation or segregation from the community; - (c) that community services and facilities for the general population are available on an equal basis to persons with disabilities and are responsive to their needs.
+- (a) that persons with disabilities have the opportunity to choose their place of residence and where and with whom they live on an equal basis with others and are not obliged to live in a particular living arrangement; - (b) that persons with disabilities have access to a range of inhome, residential and other community support services, including personal assistance necessary to support living and inclusion in the community, and to prevent isolation or segregation from the community; - (c) that community services and facilities for the general population are available on an equal basis to persons with disabilities and are responsive to their needs.